panyao/sodacloud/README.md

 This annotation marks methods that should always be invoked by Soda in the context of the UI thread on Android.
-If you apply this annotation, you cannot invoke any blocking Soda methods (e.g. any Soda methods that are not void and annotated with @SodaAsync) inside of the method or Android will freak out for doing network ops in the gui thread.
+If you apply this annotation, you cannot invoke any blocking Soda methods (e.g. any Soda methods that are not void and annotated with @SodaAsync) inside of the method or Android will freak out for doing network ops in the gui thread. [wording :-)]

 8.Use of the Soda annotations for pass by reference and pass by value